rabbidave/LatentSpace.Tools/classify.md

 This command can start a server exposing individual model endpoints like `/modernbert/classify` and `/colbert/classify_sensitivity`.
 Useful for direct testing or simpler use cases not requiring the full policy layer.

-The `/modernbert/classify` endpoint is primarily designed for input-output validation and expects both `input_text` and `output_to_classify` in the request body.
-However, it can still be used with a ModernBERT model trained for single-text binary classification (using `{"input": "...", "label": ...}` training data).
-In this scenario, the `output_to_classify` parameter still needs to be provided in the request body, even if it's an empty string or a placeholder.
-The model will primarily use the `input_text` for prediction based on its single-text training.
+The `/modernbert/classify` endpoint (aliased to `/service/validate`) is designed for input-output validation and expects both `input_text` and `output_to_classify` parameters.
+When using a ModernBERT model trained for single-text classification:
+- The `output_to_classify` field is still required but can be empty
+- The model will use only the `input_text` for predictions
+- This maintains API consistency while supporting different training approaches

 ```bash
 # Example: Serve only a ModernBERT model